eesmer/DebianDC/Documentation/architecture/networking.md

 This separation ensures that DebianDC settings are not mixed with distribution defaults or legacy configurations.

 ### 5. DNS Persistence Strategy
-Instead of writing the `/etc/resolv.conf` file once and assuming persistence, DebianDC dynamically rebuilds the DNS configuration.

-The strategy is as follows:
-- DNS servers are defined alongside the static interface configuration
-- DNS is reapplied every time the interface enters the UP state
-- The last configuration is always valid
-- Thus, DebianDC becomes the configuration that updates DNS settings last

 ### 6. if-up.d Hook Mechanism
 DebianDC installs a special script in the following location: <br>